Python Try Except: Examples And Best Practices

 It’s better to ask for forgiveness

 In Python, you’ll often see a pattern where people simply try if something works, and if it doesn’t, catch the exception.
 In other words, it’s better to ask for forgiveness than permission.
 This is in contrast to other languages, where you preferably ask for permission.
-E.g., in Java, exceptions can slow down your program and you “ask for permission” by doing checks on an object instead of simply trying.
+For example, in Java, exceptions can slow down your program, and you “ask for permission” by doing checks on an object instead of simply trying.

 import json